Education Department to resume collecting student loans in default

 (CNN) — The Department of Education announced on Monday that it will restart collecting federal student loans in default on May 5, ending a pandemic-era pause that began roughly five years ago.

 More than 5 million borrowers are in default, the department said in a news release.
-Student loans go into default after 270 days without payment.
+Federal student loans go into default after 270 days without payment.

 “American taxpayers will no longer be forced to serve as collateral for irresponsible student loan policies,” Education Secretary Linda McMahon said in a statement.
 “The Biden Administration misled borrowers: the executive branch does not have the constitutional authority to wipe debt away, nor do the loan balances simply disappear.”

-Note: This report has been updated with additional information.